 - Bike the Lac du Flambeau Trail.
 This 17.9-mile trail runs in two wide loops through beautiful Vilas County scenery.

 - Hit the slots at Lake of the Torches Resort Casino.
 A Northwoods favorite that’s nestled on the shores of the scenic Pokegama Lake, Lake of the Torches features over 800 slot machines and table games including blackjack, poker, roulette and craps.

 - Go fishing.
 Lac du Flambeau has a long history as a fishing community, originally named “Waswagoning,” or “a place where they fish by torchlight.”
 The area is home to more than 250 lakes, including a 10-lake chain.

 - Celebrate Ojibwe culture and history at the George W. Brown Jr. Ojibwe Museum & Cultural Center.
 Exhibits include a 24-foot Ojibwe dugout canoe, Ojibwe arts and crafts, traditional clothing and a French fur trading post.

 - Visit the Powell Marsh Wildlife Area.
-A 4,300-acre area, the Powell Marsh is popular among hunters, birders, trappers and hikers.
+A 4,300-acre natural area, the Powell Marsh is popular among hunters, birders, and hikers.